john-cd/rust_howto/bk/drafts/categories/development-tools/other/code_verification.md

 There are two main approaches to Rust program verification:

 1. Static verification: This involves analyzing the code at compile time to identify potential errors and prove the correctness of certain properties.
 Rust's type system and ownership model already provide a strong foundation for static verification.
-Additionally, tools like [`miri`][c~miri~docs]↗{{hi:miri}} and [`kani`][c~kani~docs]↗{{hi:kani}} can be used to perform more advanced static analysis.
+Additionally, tools like [`miri`][miri]↗{{hi:miri}} and [`kani`][c~kani~docs]↗{{hi:kani}} can be used to perform more advanced static analysis.

 2. Dynamic verification: This involves running the program with different inputs and checking its behavior against expected results.
 Techniques like fuzz [testing][p~testing] can be used to identify potential issues.